Industrial Air Purification Systems explained: learn the ins and outs of Aeroex Air Purification Solutions.

 In contrast, air purifiers kill airborne pathogens that cause allergies and illness and operate quietly.
 Moreover, Air purifiers are less expensive to operate.

 How Do Industrial Air Purification Systems Work?

 Industrial air purification systems work by pulling the contaminated air from the indoor environment into a filtration system, passing the air through a series of mediums designed to efficiently remove all of the harmful particles before releasing it back into the work environment.
 For example, the ARO Series Mist Collectors uses four stages of filter media to target increasingly small contaminants with each stage.
 This is a simplification of a technical process that has been carefully designed by Aeroex engineers, who understand that separation is best accomplished in progressive filters of increasing efficiency that move from targeting larger particles to the smallest and most problematic.
 This general approach is always tailored and customized for what industrial air purification a user wishes to achieve.
-Solutions for contaminated air can be engineered to mitigate any industrial, commercial, or institutional contaminant, including oil mist, bacteria, dust and other harmful particulates or fumes.
+Solutions for contaminated air can be engineered to mitigate any industrial, commercial, or institutional contaminant, including oil mist, bacteria, dust, and other harmful particulates.

 How do industrial air purification systems eliminate airborne contaminants and improve indoor air quality?

 It depends on the vendor, as some will use older centrifugal technologies that don’t eliminate fine mist and require frequent after-filter replacements.
 In the case of Aeroex, we use filter technologies that pass the air through separating layers such as depth loading fiber, oil attracting mesh, HEPA filters that capture the smallest mist, smoke, and bacteria particles.

 Industrial air purifiers are designed to provide filtration for smoke, mist, and harmful fumes.
 How you achieve this will depend on whether a source capture strategy or an ambient capture solution is the right installation for your facility.